SwimmingHoles.info logo

 TYPE Falls

 DESCRIPTION There are several falls that you can swim at in this area.
-For a map of this area, see MAP SHOWING FALLS .
 For details, see "DIRECTIONS" below.

 AREAS Stone Mountain State Natural Area